cschabl/active-jdbc-gradle-kotlin-example/README.md

 # active-jdbc-gradle-kotlin-example
-Example project demonstrating usage of activejdbc-gradle-plugin's `ActiveJDBCInstrumentation` task to instrument ActiveJDBC model classes written in a JVM language (e.g. Kotlin) not supported by the plugin, so far.
+Example project demonstrating the usage of activejdbc-gradle-plugin's `ActiveJDBCInstrumentation` task to instrument ActiveJDBC model classes written in a JVM language (e.g. Kotlin) not supported by the plugin, so far.

 Usage: